 6. MailerLite — Mailchimp’s Features at Half the Price

-Best for: Small businesses and retailers looking for a reliable email marketing solution at half the cost of Mailchimp;
+Best for: Small businesses and retailers looking for budget-friendly marketing solution;

 Why Choose Mailerlite Over Mailchimp?

-When it comes to the MailerLite vs. Mailchimp debate, MailerLite offers many of the same features as Mailchimp—drag-and-drop email editor, automation workflows, and segmentation.
-The best part?
-All of that comes at nearly half the price.
+MailerLite offers many of the same features as Mailchimp—drag-and-drop email editor, automation workflows, and segmentation.
+However, all of that comes at nearly half the price of Mailchimp.
 Sure, you won’t get fancy bells and whistles, but everything you need to run email marketing is there.

-From our hands-on testing, MailerLite consistently ranks great on deliverability, scoring 89.8%—just a touch over Mailchimp’s 89.5%.
-Sure, that barely makes a difference, but for solo creators and small businesses, this small edge might be reason enough to consider switching from Mailchimp.
+Based on my hands-on testing, MailerLite consistently ranks great on deliverability, scoring 89.8%—just a touch over Mailchimp’s 89.5%.
+Sure, that barely makes a difference.
+For solo creators and small businesses, however, this small edge might be reason enough to consider switching from Mailchimp.

 Furthermore, if you’re a developer or have one on your team, MailerLite offers a clean, well-documented API, webhook support, and custom HTML email editing.
 While it’s not as advanced as Mailchimp when it comes to integrations or complex scripting, it strikes a solid balance between usability and customization.